zhangbinchi/zhangbinchi.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a fourth-year Ph.D. candidate at University of Virginia, advised by [Prof. Jundong Li](https://jundongli.github.io/).
 Before joining University of Virginia, I obtained my bachelor's degree at Xi'an Jiaotong University, where I worked with [Prof. Minnan Luo](https://gr.xjtu.edu.cn/web/minnluo).
-My research interests include Trustworthy AI, Machine Unlearning, and Graph Mining.
+My research interests include Trustworthy AI, Knowledge Management, and Machine Unlearning.
 More details can be found in my [CV](https://zhangbinchi.github.io/files/CV_zbc.pdf).

 News
 -----
+- \[11/2025\] One paper is accepted by KDD 2026.
 - \[09/2025\] One paper is accepted by NeurIPS 2025.
 - \[05/2025\] One paper is accepted by ICML 2025 as a Spotlight poster.
 - \[12/2024\] One paper is accepted by AAAI 2025.